skurekjakub/llm-long-horizon-coordination/README.md

 This repository describes and showcases a large language model (LLM) coordination architecture I use to manage long-horizon, self-converging, autonomous tasks.

-But primarily, it is here for me to attempt to formalize and formulate some kind of a framework for my thoughts and observations resulting from experimenting with and staring at LLM outputs for likely way longer than healthy.

 A couple of definitions to get started:

 > By **long-horizon**, I mean tasks that cannot realistically be completed in one short, uninterrupted reasoning session.
 They take many tool calls, many intermediate decisions, often multiple phases, and usually some amount of re-evaluation of earlier work.
 The problem is not just that they are large.
 It is that they stay large over time, while the model's context keeps changing underneath them, with key information entering and exiting, and the overall system entropy increasing due to inherent constraints and limitation of the LLM architecture.